Zhroyn/MyNotes/Notes/Tools/GitNote.md

 ## Common usage
 #### Redo commit
-- `git commit --amend` If you want to redo that commit, make the additional changes you forgot, stage them, and commit again using the `--amend` option.
-Or you can stage nothing to change commit message only.
+- `git commit --amend -C HEAD` Change the last commit with the files in the index ,and use the same commit message

 #### Unstage
 - `git restore --staged <file>...`